August 8, 2022

 Each summer, I always share the same talk with the boys.
 Since they seem willing to forgive this redundancy, I will repeat it for you as well.
 The talk is about embracing challenges.

-The Lake Swim is a tradition for our oldest campers (usually those who just finished 6th, 7th and 8th grade).
+The Lake Swim is an optional tradition for our oldest campers (usually those who just finished 6th, 7th and 8th grade).
 It entails swimming across the lake and back (roughly 700 meters).
 We basically take over the lake, lining it with counselors and lifeguards in 26-30 kayaks and 5 boats/jetskis providing additional help.
 It is one of the longest standing camp traditions and a true challenge to our oldest campers (the oldest gals go Tuesday morning).

 As we talked about the Lake Swim, I offered a view of human nature.